 5. Practice Procedures

-Other times, it may be one student who needs the practice walking appropriately.
+Other times, it may be one student who needs to practice walking appropriately.
 I use this “learning opportunity” to connect with the student.
-We have 30-minute recess and teachers watch their own classes outside.
+We have a 30-minute recess, and teachers watch their own classes outside.
 While yes, this is somewhat my “break” time, taking 5 minutes to walk 2 laps around the track with a student who is struggling to act appropriately.
-I’m able to learn more about students with this one-on-one time and often learn why the student is acting out.
+I can learn more about students with this one-on-one time and often learn why the student is acting out.
 Most of the time, they’re just looking for attention.
-Giving them the 5 minutes of one-on-one time usually does the trick!
+Giving them 5 minutes of one-on-one time usually does the trick!

 6. Teamwork Bingo